ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | Debian 11 | 30 June 2026 |
 | Debian 10 | 30 June 2024 |
 | Debian 9  | 30 June 2022 |
-{: caption="Table 4.
-Lifecycle for Debian operating systems" caption-side="bottom"}
+{: caption="Lifecycle for Debian operating systems" caption-side="bottom"}

 Debian 10 doesn't support add on software configurations.
 Debian 10 also doesn't support the **Provision script** and **User data** selections for server configuration options.
 If you're migrating from a server that has "Add on" software configurations, you can choose to migrate to an earlier version.
 {: important}